dalmura/infrastructure/sites/indigo/docs/INDIGO-CORE-1-CONTROL-PLANE.md

     # For example, let's remove the ingressController
     --set ingressController.enabled=false

+# If you get errors about 'nil pointer evaluating interface {}.foo'
+# This is because new required default values are required
+# You'll need to not provide --reuse-values
+# and instead copy them all from the install section

 % kubectl --kubeconfig kubeconfigs/dal-indigo-core-1 \
     --namespace kube-system \
     rollout restart deployment/cilium-operator